kleverrobot/blog/_posts/learn-to-code.md

 ---
-title: 'Learning to code will make you a better Product Manager'
+title: 'How learning to code will make you a better Product Manager'
 excerpt: 'Let’s get one thing out of way.
 I’m not a software engineer.
 No one would ever pay me money to write code.
 Yet, I invested time in learning how to code.
 I’ve always known a bit of HTML and CSS, but lately I’ve been dabbling in javascript, python, swift and others.'
 coverImage: '/assets/blog/learn-to-code/cover.jpg'
 date: '2021-05-31'